-Why Is Your Pool Green?
+Why Is Your Swimming Pool Water Green?

 There is only one reason why your sparkling blue pool has turned an awful shade of green – an overgrowth of algae.
 A light shade of green means that the algae have just started to form.
 A deeper green means that you have a bigger algae problem on your hands.